 Seat of Arbitration.
 The seat of arbitration shall be Wilmington, Delaware.
-The arbitrator may choose to have the arbitration of any Dispute conducted by telephone, based on written submissions, or at a mutually agreed location; provided, however, that Rarible Company may opt to transfer the venue of any arbitration hearing to Wilmington, Delaware in the event that it agrees to pay any additional fees or costs a User may reasonably incur as a result of the change in venue, as determined by the arbitrator, and, subject to the foregoing, a User hereby agree to submit to the personal jurisdiction of any federal or state court in Wilmington, Delaware, in order to compel arbitration, to stay proceedings pending arbitration, or to confirm, modify, vacate or enter judgment on the award entered by the arbitrator.
+The arbitrator may choose to have the arbitration of any Dispute conducted by telephone, based on written submissions, or at a mutually agreed location.

 Confidentiality of Arbitration.
 Except to the extent necessary to enforce their respective rights under these Terms or as otherwise required by applicable law, the parties undertake to maintain confidentiality as to the existence and events of the arbitration proceedings and as to all submissions, correspondence and evidence relating to the arbitration proceedings.
 This provision shall survive the termination of the arbitral proceedings.

-Class Action Waiver. (a) No Class Actions Permitted.
-All Users hereby agree that any arbitration or other permitted action with respect to any Dispute shall be conducted in their individual capacities only and not as a class action or other representative action, and the Users expressly waive their right to file a class action or seek relief on a class basis.
-USERS SHALL BRING CLAIMS AGAINST RARIBLE COMPANY OTHER ONLY IN THEIR INDIVIDUAL CAPACITY, AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING. (b) Agreements if Class Action Waiver Unenforceable.
-If any court or arbitrator makes a final, binding and non-appealable determination that the class action waiver set forth in this Section 8.6 is void or unenforceable for any reason or that an arbitration can proceed on a class basis, then the arbitration provision set forth above shall be deemed null and void with respect to any Dispute that would thus be required to be resolved by arbitration on a class basis, and the parties shall be deemed to have not agreed to arbitrate such Dispute.
-In the event that, as a result of the application of the immediately preceding sentence or otherwise, any Dispute is not subject to arbitration, the parties hereby agree to submit to the personal and exclusive jurisdiction of and venue in the federal and state courts located in Wilmington, Delaware and to accept service of process by mail with respect to such Dispute, and hereby waive any and all jurisdictional and venue defenses otherwise available with respect to such Dispute.

 California End-User Consumer Rights.
 In accordance with Cal.
 Civ.
 Code Sec.
-1789.3, if a User is a California State resident, the User may file grievances and complaints regarding the Offerings with the California Department of Consumer Affairs, Consumer Information Division; 1625 North Market Blvd., Suite N 112, 1625 North Market Blvd., Suite N 112, Sacramento, CA 95834 or by phone at 800- 952-5210; or by email to: dca@dca.ca.gov.
+1789.3, if a Creator or Collector is a California resident, the Creator or Collector may file grievances and complaints regarding the Offerings with the California Department of Consumer Affairs, Consumer Information Division; 1625 North Market Blvd., Suite N 112, 1625 North Market Blvd., Suite N 112, Sacramento, CA 95834 or by phone at 800- 952-5210; or by email to: dca@dca.ca.gov.

 Copyright Infringement.
 In the event of a cause of action for copyright infringement (and any ancillary claims) brought by the Creator, the Creator shall be entitled to bring suit in any court where jurisdiction and venue is appropriate, and any and all remedies in law and equity may be sought and obtained.